 Generously sponsored by The Versailles-Giverny Foundation

-The 2024 conservation of the front and side façades of the Scuola Dalmata is being led by the UniSVe firm, who will work in collaboration with the Istituto Veneto per i Beni Cultural Restoration School, providing valuable hands-on experience for recent graduates and students as a part of their summer field work.
+The 2024 conservation of the front and side façades of the Scuola Dalmata was led by the UniSVe firm, who worked in collaboration with the Istituto Veneto per i Beni Cultural Restoration School, providing valuable hands-on experience for recent graduates and students as a part of their summer field work.

 The Scuola di San Giorgio degli Schiavoni, or the Scuola Dalmata, was established in the fifteenth century by the Dalmatian Slavs (called “Schiavoni”) who lived in Venice.
 In 1551, on the one-hundredth anniversary of their founding, the Scuola Dalmata hired Giovanni de Zan, head architect of the Arsenale, to rebuild the façade of their confraternity in Castello; his design follows the style of Jacopo Sansovino.